Rita Levi-Montalcini: Career and research

-Levi-Montalcini lost her assistant position in the anatomy department after a 1938 law barring Jews from university positions was passed.
 During World War II she set up a laboratory in her bedroom in Turin and studied the growth of nerve fibers in chicken embryos, discovering that nerve cells die when they lack targets, and laying the groundwork for much of her later research.
-She described this experience decades later in the science documentary film Death by Design/The Life and Times of Life and Times (1997).
+She described this experience decades later in the science documentary film Death by Design: The Life and Times of Life and Times (1997).
 The film also features her fraternal twin sister Paola, who became a respected artist best known for her aluminum sculptures designed to bring light to the rooms due to the reflective white surface.

-When the Germans invaded Italy in September 1943, her family fled south to Florence, where they survived the Holocaust, under false identities, protected by some non-Jewish friends.
+When Germany invaded Italy in September 1943, her family fled south to Florence, where they survived The Holocaust, under false identities, protected by some non-Jewish friends.
 During the Nazi occupation, Levi-Montalcini was in contact with the partisans of the Action Party.
-After the liberation of Florence in August 1944, she volunteered her medical expertise for the Allied health service.
-Her family returned to Turin in 1945.
+After the liberation of Florence in August 1944, she volunteered her medical expertise for the Allied health service, providing critical care to those injured during the war.
+This period highlighted her resilience and commitment to medical science despite the tumultuous circumstances.
+Upon returning to Turin in 1945, she resumed her research activities.